 Warnings While Using This Medicine

 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, cancer, an infection, high blood pressure, heart problems, or high potassium or low magnesium levels.
-Tell your doctor if you have digestion problems, such as problems absorbing nutrients from food, or if you have a history of alcohol abuse.
+Tell your doctor if you have problems absorbing nutrients from food, or if you have a history of alcohol abuse.

 - This medicine may cause the following problems:

 - Increased risk of infections, including rare and life-threatening infections

 - Increased risk of cancer, including skin cancer or cancer of the lymph nodes (lymphoma)

 - High blood pressure